FinnHet13/CodingProjects/churn_prediction/README.md

-# Predicting Customer Churn with Logistic Regression and XGBoost
+# Predicting Churn with Machine Learning

 ## Overview
 Customer churn is a crucial issue for telcom companies since Telecom is largely a subscription-based business.
 This means each churned customer represents a direct loss of recurring monthly or annual revenue.
 Research has shown that **acquiring new clients** can cost **five to six times** more than **retaining existing ones** (Verbeke et al., 2012).
 Based on this insight, I developed and evaluated 2 machine learning models for churn prediction on a telcom churn dataset.
 A simple cost function representing the acquisition costs relative to retention costs was employed as the evaluation metric to place greater importance on correctly identifying the churners in the dataset.
 Both a logistic regression model and an XGBoost model were trained on the dataset, with the **XGBoost model achieving the lowest cost**, an over **75% cost reduction** relative to the **baseline scenario of retaining every customer**.
 The complete end-to-end pipeline for the best-performing model is available as a Pickle file.